neha-bokil/trackDJ/README.md

   * ```figureName```: what you want the file to be named (default="plot_genomic_tracks_figure" if running ```plot_genomic_tracks``` ; default="trackDJ_figure" if running ```trackDJ```)

 ## Further Customization
+Both ```plot_genomic_tracks``` and ```trackDJ``` allow you to specify a font size as ```fontSize ```, in case you'd like to make the text bigger or smaller.
-Both ```plot_genomic_tracks``` and ```trackDJ``` provide individual ggplot objects in addition to the combined patchwork object.
+Addtionally, both functions provide individual ggplot objects in addition to the combined patchwork object.
 If you'd like to change the formatting, you can take the individual ggplot objects and format them as you would with any other ggplot, and then you can combine them yourself with patchwork if you'd like.

 ## Support

-Email Neha (nbokil@wi.mit.edu)
+Email Neha (nbokil@alum.mit.edu)